donno2048/snake/docs/template.md

 ### Online demo

-To test the code you can view the online [Demo](https://donno2048.github.io/snake/) which updates for every change in [snake.asm](/snake.asm) (Use your arrow keys on PC or swipe on mobile).
+To test the code you can view the online [demo](https://donno2048.github.io/snake/) which updates for every change in [snake.asm](/snake.asm) (Use your arrow keys on PC or swipe on mobile).

-### Self hosting
+### Self-hosting

-If you want to test the code yourself you need to install the requirements for the build process and run it on you computer.
+If you want to test the code yourself you need to install the requirements for the build process and run it on your computer.

 #### Installation